kautikpatel/clockette/README.md

 We'll mostly use the offset to curry the creation of Timezone Components.
 Because each zone is unique but offset are shared between more than one city, we'll curry a function with the same timestamp and offset to return one instance per offset, instead one instance per zone id.

+Based on `moment-timezone`'s data, there's 266 different offsets in the world (including daylight ones).

 ### Immutability
 In order to enforce state consistency and ensure data flow will be unique, without data collision, we'll give a try at Facebook's [immutable.js](https://github.com/facebook/immutable-js) library: